 Results show that performance on POWER is very bad!

 In the sthbrx article, it is said: “Due to configure options not being parsed correctly this benchmark is built without any optimisation regardless of architecture.
 We see a massive speedup by turning optimisations on, and a further 6-8% speedup by enabling USE_FAST_LOG (which is already enabled for Intel)”.
 It concludes on a x5 speedup.
 See the dedicated article for details.
 It mentions that the obtained speedup is x7!
-On my own machine, optimization options made the score flight to more or less 15 seconds!
+On my own machine, optimisation options made the score flight to more or less 15 seconds!
 What is confirmed in a recent version of the benchmark.

-Multi-threaded: NO Verdict: BAD To do: Check proposed improvements have been integrated in the official project
+To do: Check proposed improvements have been integrated in the official project

 pts/openssl-1.11.0